Eschatologue/CM_wiki/docs/class/barbarian/wild-heart.md

 Your Rage taps into the primal power of animals.
 You gain one of the following options of your choice.

-***Bear.*** While your Rage is active, you have Resistance to every damage type except :dmg-force: Force, :dmg-necrotic: Necrotic, :dmg-psychic: Psychic and :dmg-radiang: Radiant.
+***Bear.*** While your Rage is active, you have Resistance to every damage type except :dmg-force: Force, :dmg-necrotic: Necrotic, :dmg-psychic: Psychic and :dmg-radiant: Radiant.

 ***Eagle.*** When you activate your Rage, you can take the Disengage and Dash actions as part of that Bonus Action, While your Rage is active, you can take a Bonus Action to take both of those actions.